-Vale SA (VALE), the world’s largest iron-ore producer, rose 2.6 percent to 35.70 reais, the most in five weeks, after executives told reporters at an event the company expects China’s economy to grow almost 8.5 percent this year and iron ore prices to recover in the second half of 2012 after increased supplies from Australia and Brazil caused a recent decline.
+Vale SA (VALE:US), the world’s largest iron-ore producer, rose 2.6 percent to 35.70 reais, the most in five weeks, after executives told reporters at an event the company expects China’s economy to grow almost 8.5 percent this year and iron ore prices to recover in the second half of 2012 after increased supplies from Australia and Brazil caused a recent decline.

 Usinas Siderurgicas de Minas Gerais (USIM5 BS), Brazil’s second-largest steelmaker by output, fell 1.3 percent to 9.39 reais after the newspaper Valor Economico said it is dismissing as many as 250 employees in Ipatinga, Minas Gerais.

 Teka-Tecelagem Kuehnrich SA (TEKA4) (TEKA4 BZ), a textile company, rose 6.2 percent to 1.20 reais after saying in a regulatory filing that its board will propose at the next shareholders meeting a 5-for-1 share split.